Nordix/xcluster/ovl/mtu/README.md

 ### Pmtu inside PODs

 The POD network may have a larger MTU than the path to an external peer, e.g when jumbo-frames are used internally.
-When a service is accessed from an external client via a service the server will try to respond with a too-big packet and it is essential that the ICMP packets really is routed back to the POD.
+When a POD is accessed from an external client via a service the POD will try to respond with a too-big packet and it is essential that the ICMP packets really is routed back to the POD.
 To test this the "backend" network topology is used.